taikedz/bash-builder/README.md

 * a default library of useful functions to make developing in bash clearer and cleaner
 * a utility to collect and bundle assets and external scripts into a single executable

+Note that this is specifically intended for use with GNU bash - strict POSIX `sh` usage is not supported; run the copmatibility check using `bash src/compatibility.sh` to check that all tools on the system match the required versions.

 ## Installing

 Clone this repository, run the installation file.